 Of course, the environmental impact of a given nut product also depends on the region it was grown in as well as the cultivation method used.

 Moreover, an important factor is whether the nuts are processed after harvesting them (e.g. into nut butter), because additional processing steps require energy and cause further greenhouse gas emissions.

 For a complete overview of different types of nuts regarding their environmental impact, check out our article here.

 7. Are Almonds Killing Bees?

-As mentioned earlier, pesticides are harmful to pollinators such as bees.
+As mentioned earlier, this is because pesticides are harmful to pollinators such as bees.